 The aftermath of a successful PhD thesis defense: a bit of paperwork for the committee, smiling friends and family, dozens of pictures, and…a rubber chicken?
 For the benefit of newcomers to Brown CS, we’d like to share some highlights of an unusual and beloved tradition.

-“The rubber chicken,” professor Eugene Charniak explains, “is the department’s token that a person has successfully defended his or her PhD thesis.
+“The rubber chicken,” Professor Eugene Charniak explains, “is the department’s token that a person has successfully defended their PhD thesis.
 The conferring of the rubber chicken (which is thrown at, not handed to, the successful candidate) goes back to 1985 or so when, after a particularly bad invited talk, one graduate student commented to another that someone should have shut the speaker up by throwing a chicken or some such at him.
 It turned out that the person suggesting this was due to defend his PhD thesis a few weeks later, and several of the graduate students thought that during the defense they would throw a chicken, or at least a rubber chicken, at him.
 They chickened out (so to speak) and threw it only after the talk, but a tradition had started.”